souwwang/Cox-Cure-Overall-Exposure/README.md

 # Random-Tobit-Overall-Exposure
-Estimation of Overall Exposure Effects for Tobit Regression Models
+Estimation of Overall Exposure Effects for Random Effect Tobit Regression Models

 SAS Macro for Wang W, and Griswold ME (2015).
-Natural interpretations in Tobit regression models using marginal estimation methods.
-Statistical Methods in Medical Research.
-DOI: 10.1177/0962280215602716
+Estimating overall exposure effects for the clustered and censored outcome using random effect Tobit regression models.
+Statistics in Medicine, submitted.

 Here is a general explanation of what is contained in this folder.

-Final SMMR Manuscript Sep 02 2015.full.pdf Published SMMR manuscript.

-Example.xls Excel data example used to illustrate the usage of the SAS macro.
+Example.xls: Excel data example used to illustrate the usage of the SAS macro.

-TOBIT Overall Exposure Macro Final V2 Jan 2016.sas Main SAS macro application for the developed methods.
+Random Tobit Overall Exposure Macro V1 May 2016.sas: Main SAS macro application for the developed methods.